SysNeuroHub/fitKernel/README.md

 * (pupilFigure): figure of single-trial traces of pupil position/area and spikes triggered at specified type of events
 * (showPspec_parea_psth NOT CHECKED)
 * (showDirTuning: NOT COMPLETED) : preferred direction of spikes at specified time window
+* modelComparison_test.m : compute Rsquare_adjusted across all the units with getRsqadj.m.
+Used for JNSS2023

 Utility functions
 * filtPSTH: (a)causally filtered spike trace